RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Experiment

-\textbf{Impact of Multi-Scale.} We compared the performance of the model under different fusion strategies and at different temporal scales, as shown in Table \ref{tab:ablation3}.
-The results in the first four rows indicate that, compared to a single scale, multi-scale modeling can more effectively capture the periodic rPPG features.
-The results in the $5_{th}$ row suggest that, unlike other periodic tasks(such as action counting \cite{mul1}), hierarchical feature exploration is more effective than concatenation for extracting rPPG information that is of a single category and exhibits quasi-periodicity.
-The comparison between the last two rows shows that the multi-scale approach with an increasing temporal granularity is far superior to a decreasing temporal granularity.
-The findings suggest that reinforcing inter-frame rPPG features at a smaller time scale and then extracting periodic features at a larger time scale can effectively eliminate interference, enhancing the ability of the model to represent rPPG signals.
+\textbf{Impact of Multi-temporal Scale.} We compared the performance of the model under different strategies and at different temporal scales, as shown in Table \ref{tab:ablation4}.
+Here, n represents the downsampling factor of the TPT block.
+The results in the first four rows indicate that, compared to a single temporal scale, multi-scale modeling can more effectively capture the periodic rPPG features.